 Versatile cherry jam recipe that spreads on toast, mixes in yogurts, and tops on desserts!

-Recipe ingredients
+Recipe Ingredients

 Cherries: Use whatever variety of sweet cherries is locally and readily available.
 Bing cherries are my favorite for making jam.
-But you can also make this a black cherry jam recipe or sour cherry jam.
+But you can also make this a black cherry jam recipe or a sour cherry jam.
 Adjust the amount of sugar if you're using sour cherries.
 Fresh cherries are definitely the best.
 That said, you can make homemade cherry jam using frozen cherries too.

 Lemon juice: Since this cherry jam is without pectin, you need citric acid to help the jam set properly.
 It also adds a little zing to the homemade jam, balancing the sweetness of the cherries and preserving the jam for longer.